openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 5: Group 2 Ambient Light Threshold

 Group 2 Ambient Light Threshold
-If Parameter 8 is enabled, this setting sets the light level (in lux) below which the Motion Detector will send BASIC_SET commands to Association Group 2 when motion is detected.
+<p&gtIf Parameter 8 is enabled, this setting sets the light level (in lux) below which the Motion Detector will send BASIC_SET commands to Association Group 2 when motion is detected.</p&gt
 Values in the range 5 to 1000 may be set.

 The manufacturer defined default value is ```100```.